Regional Homelessness Authority unveils scaled-back five-year plan

 A state law passed in 2021 requires all cities to develop a comprehensive plan that identifies land to site emergency housing and permanent supportive housing along with other needs for housing.
 The authority wants to consult with cities to help them with this process so that their strategies align with the authority’s.
 Long-term, the goal is to convince those cities to consolidate their homelessness spending with Seattle and King County under the authority.

-The authority is also working on drafting sub-regional plans that will guide how different areas of the county work together on homelessness.
+The authority is also working on drafting subregional plans that will guide how different areas of the county work together on homelessness.

 Better data collection could also help stretch existing resources.
 For example, a real-time public database of where shelter units are available in the county could help outreach workers and case managers more quickly place people into those units, Martens said.